alorchhota/alorchhota.github.io/content/home/experience.md

         - Studying regulation of transcription and splicing using bulk and single-cell RNA-seq,
         - Establishing best practices for co-expression and trans-eQTL analysis,
-        - Uncovering genetic effects on gene expression across diverse human tissues as part of two big consortia (GTEx and eQTLGen) and other collaborations,
+        - Uncovering genetic effects on gene expression across diverse human tissues as part of two big consortia (GTEx and eQTLGen) and other collaborations, and
         - Mentoring junior lab members.

   - title: Qualifying Project Developer